-Genetic counseling is a young and quickly growing profession that began in the early 1970s with 10 graduates from Sarah Lawrence.
+Genetic counseling is a young and quickly growing profession that began in the early 1970s with 10 graduates from Sarah Lawrence College.
 There are currently over 4, 000 certified genetic counselors in the United States and Canada with the demand growing more quickly than the current training programs can accommodate.

 For more information on our MS in Genetic Counseling Click Here